ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 # Connect-ExchangeOnline

 ## SYNOPSIS
-This cmdlet is available only in the Exchange Online PowerShell V2 module.
-For more information, see [About the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).
+This cmdlet is available in the Exchange Online PowerShell V2 and V3 modules.
+For more information, see [About the Exchange Online PowerShell V2 module]( https://aka.ms/exov2-module ) or for V3 Module see - https://aka.ms/exov3-module)

-Use the Connect-ExchangeOnline cmdlet in the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell using modern authentication.
+Use the Connect-ExchangeOnline cmdlet in the Exchange Online PowerShell V2 or V3 module to connect to Exchange Online PowerShell using modern authentication.
 This cmdlet works for MFA or non-MFA enabled accounts.

 To connect to other PowerShell environments (for example, Security & Compliance PowerShell or standalone Exchange Online Protection PowerShell), use the [Connect-IPPSSession](https://docs.microsoft.com/powershell/module/exchange/connect-ippssession) cmdlet.